withaarzoo/100-Days-of-Code/README.md

 - [Day 31 : Animated Pencil Loader](https://github.com/withaarzoo/100-Days-of-Code/tree/main/%5B%20Day%2031%20%5D%20-%20Animated%20Pencil%20Loader) : This repository contains HTML and CSS code for an animated pencil loader, designed to be used as a loading animation for web pages.
 The loader consists of a pencil icon that animates in a loop, giving users a visual cue that the page is still loading.
 - [Day 32 : Animated Pencil Loader](https://github.com/withaarzoo/100-Days-of-Code/tree/main/%5B%20Day%2032%20%5D%20-%20Animated%20Pencil%20Loader2) : This is an HTML and CSS code for a pencil loader animation.
 The loader consists of a pencil with three different-colored circular bodies, an eraser, and a point.
 - [Day 33 : Animated Cube Loader](https://github.com/withaarzoo/100-Days-of-Code/tree/main/%5B%20Day%2033%20%5D%20-%20Animated%20Cube%20Loading) : This repository contains the code for a simple yet visually appealing animated cube loader that can be used to indicate loading progress on a website.
+- [Day 34 : Animated Mail Button](https://github.com/withaarzoo/100-Days-of-Code/tree/main/%5B%20Day%2034%20%5D%20-%20Animated%20Mail%20Button) : It features an animated mail button created using HTML and CSS.
+When you hover over the mail button, the top fold of the envelope rotates, and the letter inside expands to reveal its content.
+A shadow effect also adjusts to enhance the animation.

 Feel free to dive into any folder to view the code and project details.